What are the benefits of the Local Buying Program for Suppliers?

-C-Res will review Supplier quotes against the scope of the Work Instruction and recommend suitable Suppliers to the LBP User (including product or service quality, supply capabilities, goods/service availability and delivery).
-The final decision rests with the LBP User.
+C-Res will review supplier quotes against the scope of the Work Instruction and recommend suitable suppliers to the buyer (including product or service quality, supply capabilities, goods/service availability and delivery).
+The final decision rests with the buyer.

 Who am I competing against?

 As part of the BHP Group, all BHP operations are subject to various global supply contracts and cannot use the Local Buying Program for all work opportunities.
-Exceptions to this will be at the discretion of BHP / BMA / BMC.
+Exceptions to this will be at the discretion of BHP / BMA.

 How do I get paid and who pays me?

-C-Res operates as an agent for BHP / BMA / BMC and all claims are to be submitted to C-Res via the Supplier Workspace.
+C-Res operates as an agent for BHP / BMA and all claims are to be submitted to C-Res via the Supplier Workspace.
 To ensure payments can be processed in a timely manner an invoice made out to C-Res must be attached to every claim.
-Once C-Res has checked the claim and invoice, it will be submitted to BHP / BMA / BMC and when accepted, C-Res will receive payment and deposit the funds into the Suppliers nominated bank account.
+Once C-Res has checked the claim and invoice, it will be submitted to BHP / BMA and when accepted, C-Res will receive payment and deposit the funds into the supplier’s nominated bank account.